Arithmetic of curves on moduli of local systems: Integral points on curves

 be the points at infinity.
 For each $p_i$, we have a discrete valuation $v_i$ on $F$ given by order of vanishing at $p_i$.
 By Corollary \ref{corthm1} and our assumption on $C$, we deduce that there is an essential curve $a_i\subset\Sigma$ such that $v_i(\pi^*({\tr_{a_i}}))\geq0$, meaning in particular that $\pi^*({\tr_{a_i}})$ is bounded on $C_0$ near the point $p_i$.
 By our hypothesis that $C$ is nonintegrable, we may further assume that each $\tr_{a_i}$ is nonconstant on $C$.
 In particular, for each $i=1,\cdots,m$, setting $z_i=\tr_{a_i}\pi(p_i)\in\C$ the set

 is finite.
 It therefore remains to consider

-But by the boundedness of each $\pi^*\tr_{a_i}$ near $p_i$ and the discreteness of $A$, the above set lies in a compact subset.
+But by the boundedness of each $\pi^*\tr_{a_i}$ near $p_i$ and the discreteness of $A$, the above set lies in a compact subset of $C(\C)$ (under the analytic topology).
 Again by the discreteness of $A$, this shows that $C(A)$ is finite, as desired.

 To prove the last assertion, note that the desired curves $a_i$ can in principle be found effectively by simply enumerating and going through the list of all isotopy classes of essential curves on $\Sigma$, with Corollary \ref{corthm1} guaranteeing the termination of this procedure.
 Once these functions are found, the above proof leads to the desired effective bounds on the sizes of points in $C(A)$. \end{proof}